Sponsor a child in Albania

 A lack of basic services for the most vulnerable

-Basic services such as health, education or those providing assistance to families have also suffered as a result of the crises.
-This lack of support has had an effect on the lives of children, exposing them to increased exploitation.
-Children in urban areas, those living in poverty, those from ethnic minorities, and girls are especially vulnerable.
+Basic services such as health, education or those providing assistance to families are lacking.
+This shortage of support has had an effect on the lives of children, exposing them to increased exploitation.
+Children living in poverty, those from ethnic minorities, and girls are especially vulnerable.

 Unfortunately, in spite of recent efforts, crime and corruption remain abundant.
 Vulnerable women and children from deprived backgrounds are at risk of falling into the hands of organised crime groups.
 They are in danger of being coerced into forced labour such as begging or commercial sexual exploitation, both within Albania or other parts of Europe.